[Federal Register Volume 84, Number 190 (Tuesday, October 1, 2019)]

 dates of birth.
 Although all submissions are listed in the http://www.regulations.gov index, some information (e.g., copyrighted

-from the website, and for assistance in using the internet to locate
+available through the website, and for assistance in using the internet

 V. Authority and Signature